AI-Aviation-BJJ/Awesome-free-and-open-source-alternatives-to-ChatGPT-and-pilot-training-courseware.-/README.md

-# List 2: Open-Source Pilot Training Courseware
+# Open-Source tools and pilot training courseware!

 A curated list of open-source resources and tools for pilot training and aviation enthusiasts.
 These resources cover various aspects of aviation, including flight simulators, navigation tools, and aircraft design analysis.